raiden-network/spec/pathfinding_service.rst

 | estimated_fee        | int           | An estimate of the fees required for that path.                       |
 +----------------------+---------------+-----------------------------------------------------------------------+

-The feedback token is the 32-character hexadecimal string representation of a UUID.
+The feedback token is the 32-character hexadecimal string representation of a UUID and is valid for all routes that are included in the response.

 Routing Preferences
 """""""""""""""""""